kacper-ragankiewicz/kacper-ragankiewicz/README.md

-- 👋 Hi, I’m @kacper-ragankiewicz, I'm studing IT in Polytechnic Institute.
+- 👋 Hi, I’m @kacper-ragankiewicz.
-- 👀 I’m Softwear Developer
+- 👀 I'm a Cyber Security researcher and Sofwear Developer.
 - 🌱 Working mostly with React, NodeJS and more.
 - 📫 U can reach me throu email kacper-ragankiewicz@wp.pl